 About Healthy Minds Nova Scotia

-Nova Scotia, offers a suite of online mental health programs to complement the in-person counselling services
+HealthyMindsNS offers a suite of online mental health resources to complement counselling services available on campuses.

-There are five services available under the HealthyMindsNS program,
+There are five services available under the HealthyMindNS program.

 7 Cups is a free, anonymous and confidential online peer-support chat for